 The key policy that underpins UK diaspora relations is providing information and support through electronic platforms in addition to some dedicated consular efforts to encourage economic ventures such as supporting British businesses abroad.
 The UK has been characterised by Ragazzi (2014, p.
 80) as a ‘expatriate state’ which provide services to high-income category of “expats” employed for example in the transnational corporations of the sending states.
 Social protection policies on the other hand barely feature in the overall architecture of UK diaspora policy and are extremely limited.

-Emigration policy is not effectively utilised as a form of soft power by the British state, and the reasons for this lack of engagement stem from a lack of distinctive British identity, the heterogeneity of the British diaspora, and the profile of British emigrants having a typically ‘international outlook’ driven by positive pull factors with the assumption being that Britons living abroad do not want or need to engage with their homeland state.
+Emigration policy is not effectively utilised as a form of soft power by the British state.
+The absence of state engagement stems from a lack of distinctive British identity, the heterogeneity of the British diaspora, and the profile of British emigrants having a typically ‘international outlook’ driven by positive pull factors with the assumption being that Britons living abroad do not want or need to engage with their homeland state.
 Furthermore, the Foreign and Commonwealth Office (FCO) which is the key department responsible for Britons abroad, has an organisational culture described ‘as one of the last bastions of Westminster whiggism’, with ‘British diplomacy being ‘renowned for being whiggish and reactive’ (Hall 2013, p.
 236).
 As a result, some have derided the FCO as failing ‘to transform itself from a lynchpin of empire into a more flexible post-colonial institution’ (Hall 2013, p.
-237), and thus diaspora policies suffer from policy inertia.
+237), and thus arguably diaspora policies suffer from policy inertia.
 Popular images of Britons abroad are ‘often unfair and out-dated’ but persist and ‘perhaps contribute to a sense in parts of government that engagement with the diaspora is only about helping emigrants to keep out of trouble’ (Finch, Andrew and Latorre 2010, p.
 14).

-The UK is perhaps peculiar compared to other states then in that immigration is highly politicised – arguably driving a public vote to leave the EU in the 2016 referendum – whilst at the same time the UK has almost no diaspora or emigrant policy to speak of and lacks any formal representative body or institution to represent Britons living abroad.
+The UK is perhaps peculiar compared to other states then in that immigration is highly politicised – arguably driving a public vote to leave the EU in the 2016 referendum (Dennison and Geddes 2018) – whilst at the same time the UK has almost no diaspora or emigrant policy to speak of and lacks any formal representative body or institution to represent Britons living abroad.
 There is no government minister or department with responsibility for emigrants, and no representative mechanism for Britons living abroad.
 Whilst there is little regional variation in the way of social protection policies for Britons residing abroad, the Scottish Government adopt a specific diaspora engagement plan to ‘harness the power of Scotland’s diaspora’ (Scottish Government 2010).
 Nonetheless, the UK is peculiar in its absence of a formal diaspora policy, despite an estimated 5.6m Britons living abroad (Finch, Andrew and Latorre 2010).
-Furthermore, an imminent Brexit has served to underscore the lack of formal engagement between the British state and its citizens abroad, including concerns from the Britons living in the EU around pension transferability, and the contentious 15-year residency requirement which disenfranchised many Britons, highlighting what many decried as an unfair eligibility requirement.
+Furthermore, Brexit has served to underscore the lack of formal engagement between the British state and its citizens abroad, including concerns from the Britons living in the EU around pension transferability, and the contentious 15-year residency requirement which disenfranchised many Britons, highlighting what many decried as an unfair eligibility requirement.

 The chapter begins by summarising the UK diaspora and its relation with the homeland.
 The chapter goes on to discuss the diaspora infrastructure for UK nationals residing abroad, key engagement policies of the UK state.
 The final section details the existing diaspora social protection policies including access to unemployment benefits, health care, pensions, family-related benefits and economic hardship.